BetonQuest/BetonQuest/docs/Documentation/Frequently-Asked-Questions.md

 * The objective instantly restarts after it is finished thanks to the `persistent` argument.
   It will be deleted using the objective event once it's finished.

-* The systems logic is essentially just a point variable that is increased on each completion and a notify event being run.
+* The systems logic is essentially just a point placeholder that is increased on each completion and a notify event being run.
   That notify event displays the current objective progress.

 * The objective gets reset with an event that has a condition bound to it.
 That means that the event will only be run once